-Tips for your Wedding Planning
+Tips for Planning your Wedding

-Wedding planning is the key to the success of your day.
 We know you want to give your guests a party to remember, so we thought you’d like to read about our advice on the subject.
 We’ve performed at many weddings and we’ve seen what makes a good party.
 Some of this advice might seem odd but we’ll try to explain each of them –

 What’s important to you?
 Parking?
 Travel time from a Church?
 Prices?
 A package they offer?